carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 Nextflow is a workflow management system and a programming domain specific language (DSL) that eases the writing of data-intensive computational pipelines.
 It is designed around the idea that the Linux platform is the *lingua franca* of data science.
 Linux provides many simple but powerful command-line and scripting tools that, when chained together, facilitate complex data manipulations.

-Nextflow extends this approach, adding the ability to define complex program interactions and a high-level parallel computational environment based on the [dataflow programming model](https://devopedia.org/dataflow-programming).
+Nextflow extends this approach, adding the ability to define complex program interactions and a high-level parallel computational environment based on the [dataflow programming model](https://devopedia.org/dataflow-programming) whereby the processes are connected via their outputs and inputs to other processes, and processes run as soon as they receive an input.

 Nextflow core features are:

 1. Enable workflows portability & reproducibility.